-Applications for Summer 2022 are closed.
+Applications for Summer 2023 are now OPEN.

 About the Workshop: